From our Free Quilt Block Patterns Library

 Click here if you'd like more details on using the Quick Quarter Ruler.

-the two diagonal lines instead with your everyday ruler.
-Install your
+…mark a diagonal from both pairs of corners instead with your everyday ruler.

 favorite quarter inch foot and stitch a 1/4" away from both sides of the